Richardbrown85/creative-wave-design/README.md

 After that you get examples of logo designs which then continues down to the footer for contact through social media.

-### Projects page
+#### Projects page

-The project page features three cards that present three main projects creative wave have worked on over the past six months.
-Each project card has a example of the logo design and a short explanation about the idea, concept and design to give potential clients an idea of the process in logo design and to help them understand it.
+The project page features three cards that present three main projects creative wave design have worked on over the past six months.
+Each project card has an example of the logo design and a short explanation about the idea, concept and design to give potential clients an idea of the process in logo design and to help them understand it.

-### Galleryn page
+#### Gallery page

 The gallery page displays logo designs, mock ups and real world photos of the logos.
 These are laid out in a very simple layout of circles to follow the flow of creative waves logo design.
+These layout is responsive depending on screen sizes.

-### Enquiry page
+#### Enquiry page

-The enquiry features a very simple form to fill in name, email, phone number, enquiry type - helps the designer for reason of enquiry, message - for the potential client to write a sort paragraph about their enquiry and then the sumbit button.
+The enquiry features a very simple form to fill in with name, email, phone number, enquiry type - helps the client chose the reason of the enquiry, message - for the potential client to write a sort paragraph about their enquiry and then the submit button.

-### Success page
+#### Success page

-The success page to primaily there to inform the user that their form has successfully be submitted and a response is to be expected.
+The success page to primaily there to inform the user that their form has successfully been submitted and a response is to be expected within a time frame.
+This time frame with either be 24 hours, 48 hours or 3 business working days.

 ## Typography and Colour Palette